 - Life Sciences - AI intelligence is actively applied to review complex data sets that are useful in testing new medicines, helping life science organizations get effective medicines to market faster.

 - Finance - AI tools are being leveraged to detect and prevent fraudulent financial transactions, provide more accurate assessments than traditional credit scores can, and automate all sorts of data-related tasks that were handled manually.

 AI technologies are being developed and applied to virtually every industry, helping improve results, automate processes, and enhance organizational performance.

 The AI industry itself is growing rapidly, with the International Data Corporation (IDC) reporting that the AI market, “including software, hardware, and services, is forecast to grow 16.4% year over year in 2021 to $327.5 billion.”

-Top jobs in the field also tend to come with great salaries, with U.S. Census Bureau data reporting that the average salary for AI engineers is $127,303 and $146,521 for AI development professionals.
+Top jobs in the field also tend to come with great salaries, with Glassdoor reporting that the average salary for AI engineers is $127,303 and $146,521 for AI development professionals.

 If you’re interested in pushing the boundaries of computer technology and you want to launch a career in a field that’s growing, and pays well, then AI may be the perfect opportunity.